Viewzenix/Viewzenix/.project/tasks/frontend/TASK-106.md

 ## Context

 The frontend currently has a mock WebhookService that simulates API calls with setTimeout.
-The backend has implemented a fully functional webhook endpoint that can receive and process webhook requests.
-We need to connect these two components to enable real functionality.
+The backend has implemented a fully functional webhook endpoint that can receive and process webhook requests, but is missing the webhook configuration management endpoints needed by the WebhookService.
+We need to wait for these endpoints to be implemented before integrating the frontend WebhookService with the backend.

 ## Acceptance Criteria